ZukhriddinMirzajanov/news_from_all/README.md

 * whitenoise==5.3.0

 ## Setup
-To run this project, install it locally using npm:
+To run this project, install it locally using pipenv:

 ```
-$ cd ../lorem
-$ npm install
+$ pipenv install
-$ npm start
+$ python manage.py runserver
 ```